The story of HM Schooner Pickle

 As a consequence of their small size, shallow draft and manoeuvrability, schooners were often used as conveyances and messenger ships rather than battle ships.
 The larger square-rigged ships had some resilience to battle damage, whereas in a schooner, the loss of a single boom would leave the vessel unmanageable.

-Did you know there is a replica of HMS Pickle in use today?
+Did you know there is a lookalike re-creation of HMS Pickle in use today?